icecube/icetray-public/cmake/resources/docs/i3test.rst

 excellent reference if you are trying to figure out how to use the class yourself.

-They have the additional advantage over documenation that they will be verified to work before each release.
+They have the additional advantage over documentation that they will be verified to work before each release.
 Unlike documentation, they cannot get out of sync with the actual code.